 Paper

-100% of RELX production papers were graded as known and responsible sources or certified to FSC or PEFC.
-We continue to reduce waste and the environmental impact of producing our products through measures such as smaller print runs, digital over litho printing, print on demand and lighter papers where possible.
+In 2025, 100% of RELX production papers were graded as known and responsible sources or certified to FSC or PEFC.
+We endeavour to limit any environmental impact and reduce paper wastage by implementing measures like smaller print runs, digital over litho printing, print on demand and using lighter papers where possible.

 Impacts in our value chain